khirmas67/Prediction_Of_Heart_Failure/src/README.md

 ## **Installation**

-To use the helper functions, ensure the following are installed in your environment:
+To use the helper functions, Install  the dependencies:

-- Python 3.8 or higher
-- Required libraries: `pandas`, `numpy`, `matplotlib`, `seaborn`, `sqlite3`

-Install dependencies:

 ```bash
 pip install -r requirements.txt